Honda Civic (eighth generation): Markets

 In certain European countries, the four-door Civic sedan was available with the hybrid powertrain, being the only version of this Civic available in the UK.

 In Taiwan, this generation of Civic was more inline with the JDM model, and was produced domestically since 2006.
 The Civic sedan was offered in 2 powertrains; the entry-level is powered by a 1.8 liter engine, producing 140 bhp at 6300 rpm, and mated to either a 5-speed automatic transmission.
 The more powerful 2.0 liter engine produces 155 bhp at 6000 rpm.

-In the Philippines, the Civic was launched in April 2006 and offered in 3 grades; the entry-level 1.8 V, 1.8 S and 2.0 S-L. The FD generation's total sales would eventually exceed its nearest competitor, the Toyota Corolla Altis.
+In the Philippines, the Civic was launched in April 2006 and offered in 3 grades; the entry-level 1.8 V, 1.8 S and 2.0 S. The FD generation's total sales would eventually exceed its nearest competitor, the Toyota Corolla Altis.

 In Pakistan, the Civic was offered in four grades including 1.8 i-VTEC, Prosmatec 1.8 i-VTEC, Oriel 1.8 i-VTEC and Oriel Prosmatec 1.8 i-VTEC., both versions are powered by a 1.8-litre SOHC i-VTEC engine, offered with manual or automatic transmissions.
-The Prosmatec was only offered with automatic transmission and the Oriel grade came with sunroof, alloy wheels and other added features.
+The Prosmatec was only offered with automatic transmission and the Oriel grade came with sunroof, alloy wheels, leather seat covers and other added features.

 The Indonesian market was offered in only two models, 1.8 and 2.0.
 The 1.8 was available in both manual (5-speed) and automatic (5-speed) transmissions.
 Both 1.8 and 2.0 automatic transmission has a paddle shifting, unlike the others for the Asian market.

 The South Korean market has three trim levels, 1.8, 2.0, and Hybrid.
 All Civic models are equipped with 5-speed Automatic transmissions, with the exception of the hybrid model which uses a CVT.

 In Hong Kong, the right-hand drive Civic (FA1) was made in Japan but shares its exterior with the North American-market Civic.
 Two models (1.8 Deluxe and 1.8 VTi) are sold, sharing the same engine (R18A) with minor differences in appearance and equipment, e.g. side mirror turn signal light, side airbags and cruise control.
 In the facelift model, the more expensive VTi model comes with paddle shifters.

 In Malaysia, the eighth-generation Civic was first launched in March 2006 and then facelifted in March 2009.
 In July 2010, a 1.8S-L variant was introduced.
 Prior to this, only two variants were offered: 1.8S and 2.0S.